KainosSoftwareLtd/vision-processing-web-tool/README.md

 3. If you want to change the tool, please create a new branch and dont merge into master (keep this clean for everyones benefit)
 4. If you dont need the VM / have experience handling python depedencies, feel free not to use it! :)
 5. machine-learning.py is where you can tweak the key ML components (epochs etc)
+6. the algorithm chosen is a 'binary_crossentropy' so if using > 2 labels - then switch this to something suited to this.